Friday, July 3, 2026

 that this is when

-you began to loose him
+you began to lose him

 each ship sailing on